Azure-Samples/bindings-dapr-nodejs-cron-postgres/README.md

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/bindings/) link for more information about Dapr and Bindings.

-> **Note:** This example leverages the Dapr SDK.
-If you are looking for the example using HTTP REST only [click here](../http).

-This quickstart includes one service:

-- Javascript/Node.js service `bindings`

 # Run and develop locally

 ### Run and initialize PostgreSQL container